 Fortra’s Jams Scheduler

-Fortra’s JAMS Scheduler is an enterprise job scheduling and automation platform designed to automate IT workflows across various systems.
+Fortra’s JAMS Scheduler is an enterprise-grade job scheduling and automation platform that orchestrates IT workflows across diverse systems.
 It supports the orchestration of complex processes, enabling IT teams to automate tasks across different applications and cloud services.

 Jams Scheduler provides a centralized interface for managing jobs, with features such as error handling, alerting, and reporting.
 It offers integration with third-party tools and APIs to create comprehensive automation workflows, improving operational efficiency.